 Environmental Sustainability Seminar

-IMCA’s Environmental Sustainability Committee will be hosting a virtual seminar on 28 September 2021.
+IMCA’s Environmental Sustainability Committee hosted a virtual seminar on 28 September 2021.

-This technical and motivational seminar will include an exciting line up of speakers, interactive sessions and networking with a focus on our recently published Recommended Code of Practice on Environmental Sustainability.
-Each session will concentrate on key environmental themes from the Code and placed an emphasis on putting principles into practice.
+This technical and motivational seminar included an exciting line up of speakers, interactive sessions and networking with a focus on our recently published Recommended Code of Practice on Environmental Sustainability.
+Each session concentrated on key environmental themes from the Code and placed an emphasis on putting principles into practice.

 Julie Angus, CEO and co-founder of Open Ocean Robotics

 Julie is the CEO and co-founder of Open Ocean Robotics, a marine robotics and data analytics company.
 She is a bestselling author, scientist and explorer who received National Geographic’s Adventurer of the Year award when she became the first woman to row across the Atlantic Ocean from mainland to mainland.
 She is a keynote speaker who has inspired hundreds of corporate audiences sharing lessons in leadership, teamwork and overcoming challenges.

 Julie has written three books, has a graduate degree in microbiology and is a serial entrepreneur who cofounded two previous ocean-focused businesses.
 Julie is a director on NATO’s Maritime Unmanned System Initiative Innovation Advisory board and a board member for the Centre for Ocean Applied Sustainable Technologies (COAST).
 In 2020 she was awarded Innovator of the Year by BC Business and in 2021 she was recognized as Industry Icon by the BC Cleantech Industry.